Beyond Academics: The Expeditions

 Sophomores spend a week in canoes on the Wisconsin River, exploring resources, resource use, and the complexities of personal and cultural relationship to land and water.

-Before they head off into the world, Seniors bike around the region, exploring native and local land ethics and methods of living, while synthesizing a set of land ethics for their own life journey.
+Before they head off into the world, Seniors bike around the region, exploring local land ethics and methods of living, while synthesizing a set of land ethics for their own life journey.

 Where We Do Our Work